harvardAMR/harvardAMR.github.io/mission.md

 		<h3>Political advocacy</h3>
 		<p>Recognizing the importance of engaging our elected representatives on AMR, we are also planning to 1) write op-eds and 2) set up meetings with health
 		staffers in congressional offices to advocate for increased government funding on AMR public health initiatives.
-Despite growing recognition of the importance of an early response to increasingly concerning trends in the prevalence of resistance, funding for sustainable antibiotic development, rapid point-of-care diagnostics, and public health surveillance have remained below ideal levels.</p>
+Despite growing recognition of the importance of an early response to concerning trends in the prevalence of AMR, funding for sustainable antibiotic development and public health surveillance have remained below ideal levels.</p>
 	</div>
 </div>